runwayml/learn/docs/create/train-models.md

 ## Step 5: Train Your Model
 At the start of the training process, all your images will be pre-processed and prepared for training.
 After this completes, an estimated amount of training time will post under the **ETA Approx** status on the right.
-Make sure that your account has enough [credits](https://runwayml.com/pricing) for the estimated training time, otherwise your training experiment will stop.
+Make sure that your account has enough [credits](https://support.runwayml.com/en/articles/2984968-adding-credits) for the estimated training time, otherwise your training experiment will stop.

 ?> The training process occurs on a Remote GPU in RunwayML's cloud infrastructure, and it's not unsual for the process to take several hours.
 During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.

-?> If you are a Training Experiments beta tester, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in your RunwayML [User Dashboard](https://account.runwayml.com/) to train for more than five hours.
-With or without the Creator Plan, training time still uses [credits](https://runwayml.com/pricing).
+?> If you are a Training Experiments beta tester, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) to train for more than five hours.
+With or without the Creator Plan, training time still uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).

 <img src="assets/images/create/train-models/trainingProcess.jpg" alt="screen grab from model training in progress">